CaptainLeon445/adafri-be-assessment/README.md

 ## Introduction

-This project implements a basic wallet service for a mobile lending app using NodeJS, TypeScript, and PostgreSQL.
+This project implements a basic crud techniques for creating campaign using NodeJS, TypeScript, and PostgreSQL.
 This documentation provides the guidelines in cloning the repository and running the codes on your local machine.

 ## Features

-- Create an account
+- Create access keys
+- get access keys
+- reset access keys (rate limits enforced)
+- create campaign
+- edit campaign
+- get campaign details
+- get campaign metrics
-- Funding account
+- delete campaign
-- Transferring funds between accounts
-- Withdraw funds from account
-- Prevent users in the Lendsqr Adjutor Karma blacklist from onboarding (the blacklist is not found)

 ## Technologies